the-vampiire/wired-elements/WIRED_ELEMENTS_ANALYSIS.md

 > Example
 > Fires: `fire('selected', { value })` → `onSelected?: (detail: { value: string }) => void`

+•	Treat any event fired via fire(...) / fireEvent(...) as custom, even if its name sounds native (e.g. "change").
+These need to be documented and mapped to React callback props.
+•	Native browser events like click do not need mapping unless this component reimplements them via fire() with a custom detail.

 Native DOM events like `click`, `input`, and `change` **do not require explicit mapping**; React handles them automatically.